EraX-AI/viColQwen/papers/.ipynb_checkpoints/paper-dualmodal-checkpoint.md

 [17] I. Loshchilov and F. Hutter, "Decoupled weight decay regularization," in International Conference on Learning Representations (ICLR), 2019.

-[18] T.-Y. Lin, M. Maire, S. Belongie, et al., "Microsoft COCO: Common objects in context," in European Conference on Computer Vision (ECCV), 2014.
+[18] T.-Y. Lin, M. Maire, S. Belongie, et al., "Microsoft COCO: Common objects in context," in European Conference on Computer Vision (ECCV),, 2014.

 [19] P. Young, A. Lai, M. Hodosh, and J. Hockenmaier, "From image descriptions to visual denotations: New similarity metrics for semantic inference over event descriptions," Transactions of the Association for Computational Linguistics, vol. 2, pp. 67–78, 2014.